Praise be to Allah.

 There are in fact many more narrations about the Prophet’s appearance from multiple other companions which testifies to the Prophet’s physical beauty.

 When we compare physical beauty with inner beauty, we will eventually find that inner beauty is even more apparent than physical beauty.
-A person without outstanding looks but shows virtues such as courage, wisdom, kindness and fairness is considered to be a beautiful person.
+A person who may not have outstanding looks but shows virtues such as courage, wisdom, kindness and fairness is considered to be a beautiful person.

 The Prophet s.a.w. had the most beautiful soul.
 His character and personality trait is praised in the Quran: